HFO4/gameboy.live/README.md

 gbdotlive -s -c "gamelist.json"
 ```

-You will see an output like this, which means your server has started successfuly:
+You will see an output like this, which means your server has started successfully:

 ```
 2019/04/30 21:27:56 Listen port: 1989